AdrianRodriguezM/boot-ro-maintenance.sh/README.md

-# Secure Boot Maintenance Script
+# BOOT-RO-MAINTENANCE.SH

-Bash script for Linux systems where `/boot` is mounted read-only as part of a hardening strategy.
+Root-level maintenance script for hardened Linux systems where `/boot` is mounted read-only by default.

-It temporarily remounts `/boot` as read-write only for the duration of required maintenance tasks (kernel, initramfs and bootloader updates) and restores the original mount state on exit, including in error conditions.
+The script temporarily remounts `/boot` as read-write only for the duration of required maintenance tasks (kernel, initramfs and bootloader updates) and restores the original mount state on exit, including in error conditions.

 ---

-## Rationale
+## Purpose

-`/boot` contains critical boot artifacts:
+On hardened systems, `/boot` contains critical boot components:

 - kernel images
 - initramfs
 - bootloader configuration

-Keeping `/boot` mounted read-only by default reduces the risk of persistence and accidental modification.
+Keeping `/boot` mounted read-only reduces persistence risks and prevents accidental modification.
 This script enables controlled maintenance without leaving the partition writable outside scheduled operations.

 ---